 What Is Xfinity Mobile?

-Xfinity Mobile is a new wireless service available exclusively to Comcast subscribers.
-The service relies on Verizon’s network (the clear winner in our Fastest Wireless Networks of 2017 testing), along with access to 18 million Xfinity Wi-Fi hotspots nationwide.
+Xfinity Mobile is a available exclusively to Comcast subscribers.
+The wireless service relies on Verizon’s network (the clear winner in our Fastest Wireless Networks testing), along with access to Xfinity Wi-Fi hotspots nationwide.

 If you subscribe, you can pick between an unlimited data plan and paying only for the data you use.
 Unlimited nationwide talk and text are included regardless of your data choice.
 Xfinity Mobile users pay no access fees for up to five lines.
 (In contrast, Verizon charges its subscribers $20 per line in access fees on top of their regular monthly data plan rate.)